Light L & Dark L – The lateral approximant

 Meet Your Coach

-Billie is a pronunciation coach and English teacher based in Barcelona, Spain.
+Billie is an accent reduction coach and English teacher based in Barcelona, Spain.
 She holds an MA in Communication Research & Phonology, a PGCE in Primary Education, and a Trinity College Certificate & Diploma TESOL.

-With over 15 years of teaching experience, she specializes in enhancing her learner’s English pronunciation and communication skills.
+With over 15 years of teaching experience, she specializes in enhancing her learner’s English pronunciation, fluency and communication skills.

 Sign up to receive the latest lesson!